Pinder hits grand slam, A's get 5 in 8th, beat Blue Jays 5-4

 Toronto has lost 11 of 14 at home, including the past five straight.

 The bullpen meltdown spoiled a solid effort by Sam Gaviglio, who pitched 5 1-3 shutout innings in his first start for Toronto.
-Pitching in place of Marcus Stroman, who's out with shoulder trouble, Gaviglio gave up six hits and walked one.
+Pitching in place of Marcus Stroman, who's out with shoulder trouble, Gaviglio gave up six hits and walked one, matching his career-best with six strikeouts.

+"He did an excellent job," manager John Gibbons said.
+"He showed us a lot."

 TRAINER'S ROOM